googleapis/google-cloud-java/google-cloud-dns/README.md

 ChangeRequestInfo changeRequest = changeBuilder.build();
 ChangeRequest pendingRequest = zone.applyChangeRequest(changeRequest);
 ```
-You can find more information about changes in the [Cloud DNS documentation] (https://cloud.google.com/dns/what-is-cloud-dns#cloud_dns_api_concepts).
+You can find more information about changes in the [Cloud DNS documentation](https://cloud.google.com/dns/what-is-cloud-dns#cloud_dns_api_concepts).

 When the change request is applied, it is registered with the Cloud DNS service for processing.
 We
 can wait for its completion as follows: